emmatex/CashinGame.Quiz/README.md

 # CashinGame Quiz Application

-CashinGame quiz is a game application which enable the users to answers questions and test their ability.
+CashinGame quiz is a game application which enable the users to answer questions and test their ability.
 Also results are being computed in real time.

 # Prerequisites